The Xen Project is Built for Cloud Computing

 - Built-in support and templates for Windows and Linux guests

-The Xen Cloud Platform (XCP) was a turnkey open source virtualization solution that provided out-of-the box virtualization and cloud computing.
-XCP included CentOS, the hypervisor, the enterprise ready Xen API toolstack, and integration with cloud, storage and networking solutions.
-In short, XCP was an open source binary distribution (ISO) of Xen, XAPI and other components.
+XCP was a turnkey open source virtualization solution that provided out-of-the box virtualization and cloud computing.
+XCP included CentOS, the hypervisor, the enterprise ready Xen Project API toolstack, and integration with cloud, storage and networking solutions.
+In short, XCP was an open source binary distribution (ISO) of Xen Project software, XAPI and other components.

 XAPI comes in several variants:

 - XAPI is delivered as a source distribution by the XAPI project (see downloads).
 XAPI source releases are the basis for other XAPI deliverables.

 - XAPI toolstack packages in Linux (or XAPI packages) enable you to build an XenServer-like environment from packages that are distributed via your host operating system's package manager.
 XAPI packages are only available from supported Linux distributions (currently Debian and Ubuntu).
 Using XAPI packages provides more flexibility in tailoring your environment to your needs, but comes at the cost of less functionality and a more complex set-up.
 For more information see XAPI for Debian based distributions and XAPI variants.

 - In June 2013, XenServer was fully open sourced, which means you can get an source distribution of XAPI from XenServer.org.
 Note that this removed the need to deliver the XCP as a separate open source distribution on this website (also see FAQ).